Pat Tryson: 1997–2007: King Racing, Geoff Bodine Racing and Roush Racing

 Tryson began his racing career working with Kenny Bernstein at King Racing.
 In 1997, he became a crew chief for Geoff Bodine and his Geoff Bodine Racing operation, but quit the team during the August race at Bristol Motor Speedway after arguing with team manager Tim Brewer over pit strategy after Bodine fell two laps down.
 Incidentally, Tryson moved to Geoff's younger brother Todd's car for the 1998 season.

 In 1999, Tryson joined Roush Racing to become the crew chief for Kevin Lepage and Johnny Benson.
 While the crew chief for Lepage, he recorded one pole position, two top-five and five top-ten finishes.
 Afterward, he left the team to work at Wood Brothers Racing in 2000.
 While there he was the crew chief for two drivers: Elliott Sadler and Ricky Rudd, and won one race at Bristol.
 Four years later, he returned to Roush as the crew chief for Mark Martin.
 He was able to become one of three other crew chiefs to make the Chase for the Sprint Cup in its first three seasons, with the others being Robbie Reiser and Chad Knaus.

 2007–2011: Penske Racing and Michael Waltrip Racing

-Midway through the 2007 season, he left Roush again, moving to Penske Racing to become the crew chief for Kurt Busch and the No. 2 team.
+Midway through the 2007 season, Tryson left Roush again, moving to Penske Racing to become the crew chief for Kurt Busch and the No. 2 team.
 He remained in that capacity through 2009, when at the end of the season, he decided to move to Michael Waltrip Racing to become the crew chief for the new No. 56 team of Martin Truex Jr. Tryson was replaced by Chad Johnston as Truex's crew chief in June 2011, and he was moved to JTG Daugherty Racing (which at the time had an alliance with MWR), where he became a consultant.